andrewtdiz/Weave/docs/tutorials/fundamentals/computeds.md

 ## When To Use This

-Computeds are more specialist than regular values and observers.
+Computeds are more specialist than regular values and changed listeners.
 They're designed for a single purpose: they make it easier and more efficient to derive new values from existing state objects.